-1. In the New Content section of the Available Content panel, click and drag the Text item onto your dashboard.
-The Dashlet Text window opens.

-- 2. Enter the text you want to appear on your dashboard. - Click OK.
+- 1. In the New Content section of the Available Content panel, click and drag the Text item onto your dashboard.
+The Dashlet Text window opens. - 2.
+Enter the text you want to appear on your dashboard. - Click OK.
 The dashlet is added to your dashboard.
-Edit the dashlet name and font appearance by opening the Properties dialog.
-See "Dashlet Properties" on page 30 for more information.
+Edit the dashlet name and font appearance in Dashlet Settings.
+See "Dashlet Settings" on page 32 for more information.